 In light of all this, what should future state look like?
 What’s the experience vision?
 Where should we be driving to serve our customers and the business alike?

-We were pretty happy with this flow, once everyone got a handle on it (that took maybe four full sprint cycles).
+We were pretty happy with this flow, once everyone got a handle on it (that took maybe four full sprint cycles or eight weeks).
 We saw research gain a lot of space and time back and start making impressive headway on mapping end-to-end experiences, collaborating across product lines, and winning over user groups.
-And design and development were able to simultaneously provide consistent releases for the product and contribute significant chunks to the baby design system the company was building.
+And design and development were able to simultaneously provide consistent releases for the product and contribute significant chunks to the new design system the company was building.

-I still think there is room for improvement, and a lot of these decisions depend on your team: how they think, communicate, and prefer to work.
+I still think there is room for improvement in our model, and a lot of these decisions depend on your team: how they think, communicate, and prefer to work.
 But that’s one agile principle I really love: try something, and if it doesn’t work, try another thing.
 Keep moving.
 (Just be sure to communicate what’s happening to the team and make sure they’re on board with an experimental couple of months!)